Coat of arms of Austria: Appearance

 The coat of arms of the Republic of Austria (federal coat of arms) consists of a free-floating, single-headed, black eagle with golden arms and a red tongue, whose chest is covered with a red shield crossed by a silver crossbar.
 The eagle wears a golden mural crown with three visible pinnacles on its head.
 A broken iron chain encloses the two talons.
 In his right talon he carries a golden sickle with the edge turned inwards, in his left talon a golden hammer.

 In accordance of Art.
 8a Abs.
 3 the actual withdrawn of the Wappen der Republik Österreich is in law as of § 1 Wappengesetz from 1984:

 Das Wappen der Republik Österreich (Bundeswappen) ist im Art.
 8a Abs.
 2 B-VG bestimmt und entspricht der Zeichnung des Bundeswappens in der einen Bestandteil dieses Gesetzes bildenden Anlage 1.

 This artistic version as above described with the drawing in attachment 1 of Wappengesetz 1984 in which the eagle's feathers are grey and detailed, with the colours of bluegrey for the chain and dark gold for the other signs, is the actual official coat of arms of the Republic of Austria.
 There are some other different versions of the arms in use as of more in accordance to the blason of Art.
 8a Abs.
 2 B-VG, in which the eagle is represented plain black, the undefined colour of the chain and the yellow as heraldic gold.
 All these versions are used in parallel.

 Symbolism

-The symbols and emblems used in the Austrian arms are as follows:
+The symbols used in the Austrian coat of arms are as follows: